1/7 Eggersdorf Rd. Ormeau

 Risks Leading to Tooth Decay

-Tooth decay is the result of a culmination of factors that challenge the structural integrity of teeth, beginning at the enamel and progressing deeper if unchecked.
+Tooth decay results from a culmination of factors that challenge the structural integrity of teeth, beginning at the enamel and progressing deeper if unchecked.
 At the forefront of these risks is poor oral hygiene.

 Addressing these risk factors proactively can significantly reduce the likelihood of developing cavities.